 11718 W. Good Hope Place

-Granville Dog Exercise Area (link to a page) – 11718 W. Good Hope Place
+Granville Dog Exercise Area – 11718 W. Good Hope Place

 On the border of Milwaukee and Menomonee Falls, Milwaukee’s first dog park offers over 10 acres of terrain including grass-covered hills, open fields, woody trails and access to a river.
 This DEA is NOT fenced-in.